pavithradileep/pavithradileep/README.md

 - 👋 Hi, I’m @pavithradileep
 - 👀 I’m interested in  Python django Web Development ..
 - 🌱 I’m currently  working on my project
-- 💞️ I’m looking to collaborate on ... django developer ..
+- 💞️ I’m looking to collaborate on .. working . django  ..
  [- 📫 How to reach me
  pavithradileep12@gmail .com
               is  my email address ..and .